samarth10/cs56-games-beetle/README.md

 * W16 READY Hanna
 * F16 Yuanqi Samarth

+## F16 Final Remarks

+When the game is launched, there is a menu giving the option of which game mode the user wants to choose.
+After the user selects which game mode they want (Ant, Beetle, Ladybug, or Person) a prompt displays them asking if they want to play with 1 Player or 2.
+Then it makes them enter in their name(s), and the actual game GUI displays.
+In this GUI the user(s) can play the game, rolling the die until one of them wins.
+After they can choose to replay the game or to quit.

+The user can also select to run the text-based version of game by cd-ing into the build directory and then use the command "java edu.ucsb.cs56.projects.games.beetle.BeetleGame -t".
+In this game mode, they do the exact same thing as the normal version, except everything is text-based without a GUI.

+The way the code is set up, nothing needs to be refactored as we took care of that.
+The entry point to the game is the `BeetleGame` class. `GuiBased` and `TextBased` are the two views of the game using the MVC design pattern.
+All of the game classes such as `Ant` and `Beetle` extend `Player` so if you want to create more game modes, all you have to do is create new classes extending `Player`.

 ## Testing the Text-based game
 To run the text-based game, you can't use ant at the command line.
 Instead you have to cd into the build directory and then use the command "java edu.ucsb.cs56.projects.games.beetle.BeetleGame -t".